 Q4: Why is alcohol used instead of mercury in some thermometers?

-Alcohol is safer and non-toxic compared to mercury.
+Alcohol is safer and less toxic than mercury.
 It also has a lower freezing point, making it more suitable for measuring colder temperatures.

 Q5: How do I store my thermometer to prevent damage?